How Bedtime Stories can Reinforce Literacy Skills

 - We ask her to act out parts for example (can you hop like a frog?).

 Doing these kinds of easy tricks gets her naturally back into reading, but allows that energy to be channeled.

-You will find kids will fall in love with a certain book or books and want to repeat them over and over again.
-We have run into this.
-We will read it as many times as they want, but variety is needed as well.
+Kids certainly fall in love with a certain book or books and want to repeat them over and over again.
+We read it as many times as they want, but variety is needed as well.
 So how do we combat this?

 Some simple remedies to use:

-Reading daily to your child is one of the simplest forms of reinforcing literacy.
+Reading daily to your child is one of the simplest ways to reinforce literacy.
 It helps make connections to words, improves memory, allows questioning, and exposes them to new vocabulary.
-This is a road dedicated to fostering a love for books, language, and learning.
-With lots of snuggles!
+This is a road dedicated to fostering a love for books, language, and learning – and lots of snuggles!